-Melissa is a white settler who grew up on unceded Anishinaabe and Algonquin territory along the Muskoka River in Bracebridge, Ontario.
-Her grandmother moved to Canada from Australia in 1953 after she boarded a cargo ship that travelled across the Atlantic with her papa who was a captain for Canada Steamships in the Merchant Navy.
+Melissa's grandmother moved to Canada from Australia in 1953 after she boarded a cargo ship that travelled across the Atlantic with her papa who was a captain for Canada Steamships in the Merchant Navy.
 Melissa is impacted by the history of artistic work along her family line that descends from Britain.
 Her great grandmother was an artist who painted china in England.
-It’s said Melissa gets her creative talent from her great grandmother.
-Melissa's Mother, who was also a gifted artist, nurtured her creativity at a young age.
+Melissa's Mother, who was also an artist, nurtured her creativity at a young age.
 For every family event Melissa created handmade cards for each family member and received so many compliments that she decided to share this talent with the world and impact the people around her.
-This led up to the creation of her new business.